Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

    * The final item on each line is the actual message: how many repositories or contributors were loaded.

     This log output demonstrates that all the results were logged from the main thread.
-When you run the code with a _BLOCKING_ option, the window freezes and don't react to input until the loading is finished.
-All the requests are executed from the same thread as the one called `loadContributorsBlocking()` from, which is the main UI thread (in Swing, it's an AWT event dispatching thread).
+When you run the code with a _BLOCKING_ option, the window freezes and doesn't react to input until the loading is finished.
+All the requests are executed from the same thread as the one that called `loadContributorsBlocking()`, which is the main UI thread (in Swing, it's an AWT event dispatching thread).
 This main thread gets blocked, and that's why the UI is frozen:

     ![The blocked main thread](blocking.png){width=700}